Northern Bavarian: Gender

 All nouns in Northern Bavarian have one of three genders: feminine, masculine and neuter.
 Many nouns have the same gender as in Standard German, but there are many exceptions.
 An example is Benzin, which is neuter in Standard German, but masculine in Northern Bavarian.
-Another example is Butter, which is feminine in Standard German, but can be all three genders in Northern Bavarian depending on where in the Northern Bavarian–speaking you are.
+Another example is Butter, which is feminine in Standard German, but it can be all three genders in Northern Bavarian depending on your location and local variation of the dialect.

 Case

 As in Standard German there are four cases in Northern Bavarian: nominative, accusative, genitive and dative.
 The genitive case, however, is uncommon and is commonly replaced either with the dative and a possessive pronoun or with the preposition von [v̥ə, v̥ən, v̥əm] and the dative, e.g. [m̩̩ v̥ɑtɐ z̥ãi haːu̯z̥], or [s̩ haːu̯z̥ v̥om v̥ɑtɐ] father's house.
 An exception is the genitive instead of the dative after the singular possessive pronouns, e.g. [hintɐ mai̯nɐ], which is as correct as [hintɐ miɐ̯] behind me.
 Prepositions take the dative or the accusative, but not the genitive, e.g. [d̥rots n̩ reːŋ] (formally [d̥rots m̩ reːŋ]) despite the rain.
 The dative ending -m often sounds like the accusative ending -n (see the previous example), so that these two cases are not distinguishable.